Tyrannosaurus Rex has appeared in many television series over the years ranging from classic science fiction series to award winning documentaries.

 In this story the Tyrannosaurus is shown to care for her young and even dies defending them.
 Despite this however they still thankfully don’t play down the Dinosaurs vicious nature as we see it tear a helpless Hadrosaur to pieces.
 The young T-Rex’s even turn on and kill their younger sibling.

 This episode is definitely my favourite episode of the series.
 I’ll never forget the image of the young Tyrannosaurs standing around their mother wanting her to wake up as the asteroid that would eradicate the Dinosaurs from the face of the earth forever comes hurtling towards the earth.
+It’s like a reverse of the Land Before Time, but just as sad.

 The only thing I dislike about the Walking with T-Rex is the way it looks.
 It just doesn’t have as pleasing a shape as other versions of the Tyrant Lizard King.
 Perhaps its its colour scheme, but it just looks duller than other Tyrannosaurs.